sdoubleday/simple-tsqlt-unit-tests-for-views/Readme.md

   - So stick to the minimum number of rows, as is good practice for unit testing anyway.
 - Version control the JSON, but if these are your ONLY tests, you might not need to version control your tSQLt project since you can rebuild the tests from here.

+### Stored Procedure Tests

+- I've added the ability to run a stored procedure at the beginning of the Act step.
+This would ACTUALLY be your System Under Test in that case.
+- To run a stored procedure, specify at least sprocUnderTestSchema and sprocUnderTestObject in the test definition.
+  - Optionally, add the sprocUnderTestParameters array to pass it parameters.

 ## Textrude prerequisites, from chocolatey
 ```powershell
 Write-Verbose -Verbose "Download Dotnet 5 for textrude...";